almossawi/hans/README.md

   </a>
 </p>

-_Hans in the Land of Bards_ is an upcoming adventure story about a witty tailor and his witty accomplice who struggle to escape a land where things aren't always what they seem.
+_Hans in the Land of Bards_ is an upcoming adventure story about a tailor and his quick-witted accomplice who struggle to escape a land where things aren't always what they seem.
 In the process, they learn about fundamental computing algorithms.

 ## Release date
 The project is planned for release in March 2015.
 I will send out an email to the mailing list once the project is released.
 You can add yourself to the list by visiting the website.